oakestra/oakestra/README.md

 ### Your first worker node 🍃
 <a name="your-first-worker-node-🍃"></a>

+## Download and configure the Node endine and the Net Manager (once for each node)

 Download and install the Node Engine and the Network Manager:
 ```
 curl -sfL https://raw.githubusercontent.com/oakestra/oakestra/develop/scripts/InstallOakestraWorker.sh | sh -
 ```

-Configure the Network Manager by editing `/etc/netmanager/netcfg.json` as follows:
+Configure the Network Manager by editing `/etc/netmanager/netcfg.json` as follows (perform this step only once):
 ```json
 {
   "NodePublicAddress": "<IP ADDRESS OF THIS DEVICE>",